DonSalv/sql-interview_questions/hard/day 2/sql_ex_11.md

 ## Task

-Write a solution to find for each user, the join date and the number of orders they made as a buyer in 2019.
+Write a solution to find for each seller if they sell their favorite brand.
+Use boolean values `yes` if the favorite brand was sold or `no` for other case.

-**Return** the result table in any order.
+**Return** the result table order `by seller_id`.

 ## Description of the Solution ##